Wall showing signs of Rising Damp

 • Damp wallpaper, paint and plaster: Peeling or bubbling finishes.

-Early detection by spotting these signs allows us to recommend tailored rising damp solutions and prevent further damage.
-A professional survey is the next step if you notice any of these issues.
+Early detection by spotting the signs of rising damp will allow us to recommend tailored rising damp proofing and prevent further damage.

 Tide mark damp stains